hertzmann/hertzmann.github.io/_posts/2022-2-28-how-does-perspective-work.md

 | A. Hertzmann.
 The Choices Hidden in Photography. _Journal of Vision_.
 October 2022, 22(10). \[[Paper](https://jov.arvojournals.org/Article.aspx?articleid=2783759)\] \[[Webpage](https://www.dgp.toronto.edu/~hertzman/perspective/)\]  |

-_See [this more recent blog post](/2024/10/07/picture-perception.html) for some answers to the questions discussed here._
+_See [this more recent blog post](/2024/10/07/picture-perception.html) for some answers to the questions discussed here, more on the way._

-Some answers to the question of this blog post [are

-Notes: portions of this blog post have been incorporated into [a paper in Journal of Vision](https://jov.arvojournals.org/Article.aspx?articleid=2783759).
-See [this blog post]

-I also have a new theory about perspective [described here](https://www.dgp.toronto.edu/~hertzman/perspective/), although it doesn't say much about the natural perspective topics on this page (yet).**_

-_"So the lens has been a dominant thing for six hundred years now, and I think depictions need to get away from that, really.
-If you do, marvellous things can happen."_—[David Hockney, 2022](https://www.newyorker.com/culture/the-new-yorker-interview/a-tour-of-david-hockneys-newest-painting-series)

 Have you ever had the experience of photographing something faraway, and, in the photo it looked far too small compared to its surroundings?
 <center>